ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 Renal impairment

 Severe renal impairment (creatinine clearance <30 mL/min) had no effect on the pharmacokinetics (PK) of pegcetacoplan; therefore, pegcetacoplan dose adjustment in patients with renal impairment is not necessary.
-There are no data available for the use of pegcetacoplan in patients with end-stage renal disease (ESRD) requiring haemodialysis (see section 5.2).
+There are no data available for the use of pegcetacoplan in patients with end-stage renal disease (ESRD) requiring dialysis (see section 5.2).

 Hepatic impairment